optodeveloper/SSH-Demo/README.md

 ## OptoMMP: Executable file compiled from C++ code

 *"pulseprogram"* Flashes output 22 on module 0 twenty two times.
 Source code is **pulseprogram.cpp**, uses the OptoMMP C++ SDK.
-* `chmod +x pulseprogram` to make the file executable before running,
 * `./pulseprogram` to run the program.